 Cook the preserves

-- After the fruit has macerated (soaked in the sugar mixture), put it in a heavy-bottomed pot and bring it to a boil on medium heat.
+- After the fruit has macerated (soaked in the sugar mixture), remove the thyme sprigs and set aside.
+Put the mixture in a heavy-bottomed pot and bring it to a boil on medium heat.

 - Turn down heat to maintain a vigorous boil, stirring frequently.